daronphang/programming-resources/java/frameworks/spring-boot/spring-boot.md

 ## Spring Boot

+Spring Boot is an extension of the Spring framework, which eliminates boilerplate configurations required for setting up a Spring application.
+It takes an **opinionated view of the Spring platform**, which paves the way for a faster and more efficient development ecosystem.

+Spring boot aims to simplify to the maximum extend possible; the patterns of code and process that developers do over and over again.
+Once patterns are identified, Boot springs into action to initialize the required beans automatically, with sensible default configurations.

 The three core features of Spring Boot upon which everything else builds are simplified dependency management, simplified deployment, and autoconfiguration.

 ## Simplified Dependency Management